KineticDeveloper/HACKvent2019/H3/README.md

 https://academy.hacking-lab.com/events/6/challenges/67

+If you want to skip to the most direct solution: scroll down to the last chapter.
+The first two chapters are showing my odyssey in not solving the challenge, but getting confused and running into the wrong direction.

+## My odyssey: day 1

 In [HV19.11 (FSJ API)](../11/) the platinum joke contains a hint:

     Sometimes bugs are rather stupid.
 But that's how it happens, sometimes.
 Doing all the crypto stuff right and forgetting the trivial stuff like input validation, Hohoho!